loading

 1. In this 6-hour module, novice-to-expert health care professionals can develop proficiency in the fundamental skills needed to assess, initiate, and monitor HIV PrEP.
 Learners who complete all 5 lessons in this module may take the optional knowledge assessment test and earn an HIV PrEP Training Certificate.

-2. These 6 topics explore content addressed in the HIV PrEP Fundamentals module in more detail.
-The selected topics focus on populations where less HIV PrEP data exits, as well as considerations for same-day HIV PrEP and how to provide HIV PrEP in sexual health clinic settings.
+2. These topics explore content addressed in the HIV PrEP Fundamentals module in more detail.
+The selected topics focus on populations where less HIV PrEP data exists, as well as considerations for same-day HIV PrEP and how to provide HIV PrEP in sexual health clinic settings.

 Core Competencies for the National HIV PrEP Curriculum